dbjorge/jorbs-spire-mod/README.md

     1. Choose the repository folder
     1. Select "Maven"
     1. Press next a few times, all other settings can be left at defaults
-1. Create a file named settings.xml in the folder .m2 in your home directory and paste the following (replace the paths accordingly, example is for Windows - if settings.xml is already there, extend it):
+1. Create a file named `settings.xml` in a folder named `.m2` in your home directory.
+On Windows, you can open your home directory by typing `%USERPROFILE%` in File Explorer.
+Paste the following content (or, if `settings.xml` already exists, extend it). **Replace the Steam installation path if you've installed Steam somewhere else!**:
     ```xml
     <settings>
       <profiles>